ABlandford/Capstone-Music-Website-Austin-Blandford-/README.md

 **Step 1: Get the Code**

-If you know how to navigate Github, then you should be able to figure out how to get my code.
-However, I'll note that getting my code is easiest by downloading the zip file.
+Getting my code is easiest by downloading the zip file.
 To do this, you want to make sure you are in the **"<>Code"** section of this Github respository.
 If you are in the right spot, there should be a large green button that says **"Code."** Click that button and there should be a dropdown with some options like "Open with Visual Studio", "Open with Github Desktop", and "Download ZIP."
 I highly recommend clicking the **"Download ZIP"** option.
 Once you click it, you should have a zip file downloading to your machine.
 See the screenshot below for a reference if you need it:

 ![Music Hub Github Code Button](https://drive.google.com/uc?export=view&id=1rMxUSDji3xcycFd3hBchO_dpefC_So34)